There are many foreign words and

 176. Pro bono – voluntary work

-177. Pro forma – a document that is provided as a courtesy
+177. Pro forma – a document that is provided as a

 178. Pro patria – nationalistic person